 There are also two social clubs which admit away fans on North Bridge street, which as the name suggests is the main road just north of the Wearmouth Bridge.
 These are the Sunderland Companions club, and the New Democratic Club.
 Other options are the ‘Albion’ on Victor Street, off Roker Avenue (heading away from the stadium on the other side of North Bridge street), and ‘The Promenade’ or the CAMRA listed ‘Harbour View’ on the sea front.

-The stadium has a present capacity of 48,707 (expanded from the original 41,590).
-When the new stadium was first built Sunderland were one of the few clubs where the atmosphere had improved since they went all seater, but the crowds have since dipped alarmingly after they’ve got relegated from the Premiership a couple of times, but now they’re back to getting over 40,000 at every home game.
+The stadium has a present capacity of 49,000 (expanded from the original 41,590).
+When the new stadium was first built Sunderland were one of the few clubs where the atmosphere had improved since they went all seater.
+At one stage the crowds had dipped alarmingly after they’ve got relegated from the Premiership a couple of times, but now they’re back to getting over 40,000 at every home game.

 Please report offensive, libellous or inappropriate posts by using the links provided.